-Insulation Board.
-AASHTO M 230, Type VI, except that extrusion is not required and the maximum water absorption is 0.3% by volume, as determined by ASTM C272.
-Meet or exceed a minimum thermal resistance (R-Value) @ 75°F of 4.5 per inch of thickness as determined by ASTM C177 or C518.

-Sand Blanket.
-Subsection 703-2.12.
+- Insulation Board.
+AASHTO M 230, Type VI, except that extrusion is not required, and the maximum water absorption is 0.3 percent by volume, as determined by ASTM C272.
+Insulation board must meet or exceed the minimum thickness called out in the plans, and have a 20-year warranted thermal resistance (R-Value) @ 75°F of 4.5 per inch of thickness as determined by ASTM C177 or ASTM C518.
+The required thickness is shown on the Plans and is actual thickness, not nominal thickness. - Sand Blanket.
+Subsection 703-2.12, except meet the following gradation as tested by ATM 304